Frequently asked domestic questions

 You’d expect the price you are offered for your house to reflect the value that your solar panels add.
 If you feel that this isn’t the case then it’s possible to move the panels to a new location.
 However, whether it is financially viable will depend on the circumstances and it’s also not possible to take any Feed-in tariff with you.
 Feed-in tariff payments are usually linked to the property, and not the occupant.

-Do I need a special meter?
+Do I need an export meter?

 Does having solar PV mean I don’t have any electricity bills?